hongleizhang/RSPapers/README.md

 ## EE in RS

-* Auer et al. **Using confidence bounds for exploitation-exploration trade-offs.** Journal of Machine Learning Research 3.Nov (2002): 397-422.
+* Auer et al. **Using confidence bounds for exploitation-exploration trade-offs.** JMLR, 2002.

 * Li et al. **A contextual-bandit approach to personalized news article recommendation.** WWW, 2010.